 Stax Connect is a Stax product that gives you access to Dispute Manager features.
 This feature instantly notifies retailers of chargebacks and quickly facilitates an efficient resolution by allowing you to send replies and upload supporting documents from the platform.
 You’ll hear about the chargeback on the same day it’s claimed, and you can upload supporting documents through the user portal.
-Contact their support team to request for this feature.
+Contact the support team to request this feature.

 Stax offers fully compliant surcharging.
 This feature allows users to process credit cards or ACH and pay 0% in transaction fees by adding a surcharge to a customer’s bill to offset the cost of transaction fees.
-Stax has recently acquired CardX that comes with built-in security compliance tools to ensure that merchants get a frictionless experience in implementing surcharges.
-Contact Stax to request for this feature and receive expert advice on which surcharging payment method makes sense for your business

 There is no shortage of Stax integration options.
 The payment processor works with a variety of outside hardware and software platforms.
 However, access to third-party integrations requires a monthly subscription fee.

-What Users Think of Stax
+What Users Say in Stax Payments Reviews

 - G2: Ranks Stax with an overall rating of 4.9 out of 5, based on around 10 user reviews.